Azumaya algebras with involution and classical semisimple group schemes: Applications

 Let $R$ be a regular local ring and let $G$ be a reductive groups scheme over $R$.
 A conjecture of Grothendieck and Serre (\cite[pp. 26-27, Remark 3]{gro58}, \cite[Remark 1.11(a)]{gro68} and \cite[pp. 31, Remark]{serre58}) states that rationally trivial principal $G$-homogeneous spaces are trivial i.e., the kernel of the canonical map

 where $K$ is the fraction field of $R$, is trivial.
-While the conjecture is still open to be proved in complete generality, the proofs for various cases of $R$ and $G$ have been established since Nisnevich's thesis(\cite{nis}).
+While the conjecture is still open to be proved in complete generality, the proofs for various cases of $R$ and $G$ have been established since Nisnevich's thesis (\cite{nis}).
 If $R$ is a regular local ring containing a field of characteristic $\neq 2$ or if $R$ is a semilocal B\'{e}zout domain with $2$ invertible, I.Panin (\cite[Theorem 1.1]{panin_purity}) and S.Beke (\cite[Theorem 3.7]{sofie}) respectively have proved that any two Azumaya algebras with involutions over $R$ that are rationally isomorphic (i.e., isomorphic over the fraction field of $R$) are already isomorphic.
 This implies that for the above cases of $R$, the kernel of the map in (\ref{eqn:conj}) is trivial when $G \simeq Aut(A, \sigma)$, the automorphism scheme of an Azumaya algebra with involution over $R$.
-Since any adjoint group scheme of classical type over $R$ with absolutely simple fibers is isomorphic to $Aut^0(A, \sigma)$ for some $(A, \sigma)$ by Theorem \ref{thm:main}, we conclude: \begin{cor} Let $R$ be a integral domain with $2$ invertible which satisfies the property that any two Azumaya algebras with involutions over $R$ that are isomorphic over the fraction field of $R$ are already isomorphic.
-Then the Grothendieck-Serre conjecture is true for any adjoint group scheme of classical type with absolutely simple fibers over $R$.
-In particular, this happens when $R$ is a regular local ring containing a field of characteristic $\neq 2$ or a semilocal B\'{e}zout domain with $2$ invertible. \end{cor}
+Since any rank-$n$ adjoint group scheme of classical type ($n \neq 4$ if the group is of type $D$) over $R$ with absolutely simple fibers is isomorphic to $Aut^0(A, \sigma)$ for some $(A, \sigma)$ by Theorem \ref{thm:main}, we conclude: \begin{cor} Let $R$ be a integral domain with $2$ invertible that satisfies the property that any Azumaya algebra with involution over $R$ that is split over the fraction field of $R$ is already split.
+Then the Grothendieck-Serre conjecture is true for any rank-$n$ adjoint group scheme of classical type ($n \neq 4$ if the group is of type $D$) with absolutely simple fibers over $R$.
+In particular, this happens when $R$ is a regular local ring containing a field of characteristic $\neq 2$ or when $R$ is a semilocal B\'{e}zout domain with $2$ invertible. \end{cor}